nobbmaestro/odin-recipes/README.md

 # Recipe Page
-Create a recipe page to showcase basic HTML and CSS.

-## Thoughts
-Tbd.

-## Tech Used
+## About
-- HTML
-- CSS
+A simple website made during the fundamental course on The Odin Project using HTML and CSS.